 London is a city best explored on foot, and themed walking tours cater to to every conceivable interest.
 Want to see the seedy side of Victorian London?
 Try a Jack the Ripper tour.
 Beatles fanatic?
 There’s a walk for that as well.
 It’s a great way of focusing in on a slice of the city that you find particularly fascinating.

-Welcome to London’s playground.
-By day, shopping, tourist attractions, and cafés hold court, but by night the West End sheds its inhibitions and dons its heels and party frock.
+Welcome to London’s playground!
+By day, shopping, tourist attractions, and cafés hold court, but by night the West End sheds its inhibitions and dons heels and a party frock.
 Restaurants, theatres and bars in Soho and Covent Garden guarantee a fun-filled night out.